TREASURIES-Yields head lower as more supply looms

 Yields rose last week as the market was hit with $112 billion in record supply of 30-year bonds and three- and 10-year notes.
 Auctions this week include $25 billion of 20-year bonds on Wednesday and $7 billion of 30-year Treasury-Inflation Protected Securities (TIPS) on Thursday.

-"There is a wall of supply that needs to be absorbed by the capital markets," Northey said, adding that there could be a "fatigue level" that would allow longer-term rates to drift a bit higher.
+"There is a wall of supply that needs to be absorbed by the capital markets," said William Northey, senior investment director at U.S. Bank Wealth Management, adding that there could be a "fatigue level" that would allow longer-term rates to drift a bit higher.

 Minutes of the Federal Reserve's latest meeting, due on Wednesday, are expected to provide more insight into the central bank's view of the economic recovery.
 Northey said the minutes could include additional details on perspectives around inflation targeting.